gty3/python_nq/README.md

 <br/>

-Cell 4 creates a candlestick chart, overlaying a buy and sell dataframe, split from the previous dataframe, on a ohlc dataframe chart.
+Cell 4 creates a candlestick chart using `mplfinance`, overlaying a buy and sell dataframe, split from the previous dataframe, on a ohlc dataframe chart.

 <!-- ROADMAP -->
 ## Roadmap